decentralized-identity/attestations/implementations/azure/explainer.md

 # Azure Attestation Service

-The servuce allows the user to submit a payload for either decentralized identity signing, chainpoint blockchain anchoring, or both.
+The service allows the user to submit a payload for either decentralized identity signing, chainpoint blockchain anchoring, or both.
 The API exposes two primary endpoints:

 1. Signing and anchoring of a payload
 2. Verification of a payload's signatures/chainpoint proof